-The Function Keys are located just below the main display.
-A number of the 5020 IP phone features are accessed by using the Function Keys on your telephone.
+The Function Keys are located between the main display and the personal keys.
+A number of the SUPERSET 4150 features are accessed by using the Function Keys on your telephone.

-- 1. Message Key: for sending and responding to messages. - 2.
-Hold Key (red key): for placing calls on hold. - 3.
-SuperKey (blue key): for programming Personal Keys as Speed Call Keys, accessing most set features, and displaying set information. - 4.
-Trans/Conf Key: for transferring calls and setting up conference calls. - 5.
-Speaker Key: for answering and hanging up a call during hands free mode. - 6.
-Microphone Key: for turning the microphone on or off (a privacy feature) during a handsfree call. - 7.
-Redial Key: for redialling the last dialed number. - 8. ♠ and ▶ Keys: for changing the volume of the handset receiver, the volume and pitch of the ringer, and adjusting the contrast of the main display. - 9.
-Cancel Key: for canceling call features in progress.
+- 1. Hold Key (red key): for placing calls on hold. - 2.
+SuperKey: for programming Personal Keys as Speed Call Keys, accessing most set features, and displaying set information. - 3.
+Speaker Key: for turning the set speaker on and off during handsfree operation. - 4.
+Microphone Key: for turning the microphone on or off (a privacy feature) during a handsfree call. - 5.
+Up Arrow and Down Arrow Keys: for changing the volume of the handset receiver, the speaker, and the headset, the volume and pitch of the ringer, and adjusting the contrast of the main display.